KraftLauncher/kraft-launcher/README.md

 ## ✨ Features

 * 🔄 **Account Switching**: Seamlessly switch between multiple Microsoft accounts.
+* 🔐 **Secure Authentication**: Microsoft account credentials are never exposed to the launcher — authentication is completed in the system browser.
+Account tokens are securely stored using the system’s secure storage (Windows Credential Manager, KDE Wallet, GNOME Keyring, or Apple Keychain).
 * 📁 **Profile Isolation**: Each profile has its own data — separate mods, worlds, configs, and more.
 * 🔗 **Profile Sharing & Syncing**: Effortlessly share complete profiles with others, including mods, resource packs, configs, key binds, Java version, Minecraft version, mod loader versions, and more.
 * 🔧 **Customizable Syncing**: Choose which mods, resource packs, and configurations to sync, or exclude specific ones for a more personalized experience.